vipin-pstuff/DSA-notes/Python-DSA-notes/notes/03-programming-stuff/10-programming-basics-2.md

 - & when we do patterns then we'll become master of loops , when you make calculator then you'll become master of if else , if else if , switch statement 💡💡💡

-- now you can start leecode for solving basic small problems
+- now you can start leetcode for solving basic small problems

 - `Homework` :
     - when to use `if` statement & when to use `switch` statement ✅